Spiewart/gouthelper/gouthelper/markdown/treatments/ult.md

 ULT (urate-lowering therapy) is long-term treatment for gout.
 It is highly effective, in that individuals who are on ULT typically should have their gout completely eliminated.
 ULT is not, however, a cure.
-Nor is it a treatment for gout flares.
-ULT needs to be taken indefinitely, or else the gout will return.
+It needs to be taken indefinitely, or else the gout will return.
+ULT is also **NOT** a treatment for gout flares.

 ---